 The first thing to do after an accident involving a big truck is to see to your health.
 The next thing you need to do is look out for your rights.
 Rivas Law Group is here to protect your rights and see you get the compensation you deserve.
 We have years of experience and an impressive track record when it comes to obtaining the maximum compensation after a truck accident in Florida.

-Our truck accident attorneys serving Lakeland, Winter Haven and Lutz know how to thoroughly investigate an accident and identify all the responsible parties.
+Our truck accident attorneys serving Lutz, Winter Haven and Lakeland know how to thoroughly investigate an accident and identify all the responsible parties.
 For a free consultation to discuss your situation and your right to recovery, please contact the Rivas Law Group today – we’re here to help!